tregua87/sgx-forensic/EXPERIMENT.md

 # How To Replicate the Paper's Experiment

-This is an guide to replicate the paper's experiment.
+This is a guide to replicate the paper's experiment.

 In particular, this guide will focus on the following aspects:
 1. [System setup](#system-setup)